Princess Patricia's Canadian Light Infantry: Early history and First World War (1914–1919)

 On May 8, the stout defence of Bellewaerde Ridge during the Battle of Frezenberg established the reputation of the Patricias but at tremendous cost.
 When they came out of the line the 700 men that had started the battle had been reduced to just 150 who were battle ready.
 The tattered remains were commanded by a lieutenant, all other officers having been killed or wounded.
 The phrase "holding up the whole damn line" became one of unit's unofficial mottos for the regiment.
 This action was immortalised in the painting Canadians at Ypres by William Barnes Wollen.
 As of 2025 the painting is on show with a diorama at the Military Museums in Calgary.

+Prince Arthur, Duke of Connaught and Strathearn, inspecting the PPCLI guard of honour, September 1917.

 The PPCLI served for a year with the 80th Brigade before joining the new 7th Brigade within the 3rd Canadian Division on December 22.
 In 1916 the regiment fought major battles at Mount Sorrel and on the Somme.
 It was not until October 1916 that the first Canadian, Lieutenant-Colonel Agar Adamson, was appointed to command the regiment.
 In 1917 as part of the Canadian Corps, the regiment took part in the Battle of Vimy Ridge on April 9, and Passchendaele later the same year.
 In 1918 the regiment fought at the Battle of Amiens, Jigsaw Wood, and the Battle of the Canal du Nord as part of the great battles of the Hundred Days Offensive that ended the war.
-The 4th Company PPCLI entered Mons with other Canadian troops early on November 11, before the armistice took effect at 11 am.
+The 4th Company PPCLI entered Mons with other Canadian troops in the early morning before the armistice of 11 November 1918 took effect at 11 am.

+Officers of the PPCLI in Mons, France, November 1918.